-Does your family have a knack for leaving their things everywhere except for where they need to be?
-Maybe it’s a bag, briefcase or backpack cluttering the entryway, or jackets and coats hanging on the backs of chairs, or even dirty clothes tossed practically everywhere except the hamper.
-Yet none of these everyday organization issues are as frustrating as the scattered mess of shoes that overtake your mudroom or entryway.
+Does your family have a knack for leaving their things everywhere except where they need to be?
+Maybe it’s a bag, briefcase, or backpack cluttering the entryway, jackets and coats hanging on the backs of chairs, or even dirty clothes tossed practically everywhere except the hamper.
+Yet, none of these everyday organization issues are as frustrating as the scattered mess of shoes that overtake your mudroom or entryway.

-For some reason, especially when the seasons change, every day it seems like your family’s shoes multiply overnight and your mudroom or entryway loses all semblance of organization.
-In a Groundhog’s Day cycle, everyone is tripping over piles of shoes cluttering your space.
-Getting in and out of the house is a constant ordeal thanks to the chaos caused by random shoes that weren’t put away.
-And no matter how many times you re-stack and re-sort, it’s always a mess by the end of the day, leaving you and everyone else frustrated because they can’t find their things.
+For some reason, especially when the seasons change, it seems like your family’s shoes multiply overnight, and your mudroom or entryway loses all semblance of organization.
+In a Groundhog’s Day cycle, everyone trips over piles of shoes cluttering your space.
+Getting in and out of the house is a constant ordeal, thanks to the chaos caused by random shoes that weren’t put away.
+And, no matter how often you re-stack and re-sort, it’s always a mess by the end of the day, leaving you and everyone else frustrated because they can’t find their things.

 A cluttered closet is not great for anybody’s mental health, and a little organization goes a long way in terms of helping to keep a clear and focused mind.
 47% of people say unorganized homes cause stress, and an unorganized home ranked as the 5th biggest trigger for stress for people across the nation.
 Having a solid organization system for your family’s shoes is a way to make your day-to-day a little less crazy and a little more peaceful.

-It’s something our moms have told us for years, but it rings especially true now: if you take care of things, they last.
+Our moms have told us for years, but it rings especially true now: if you take care of things, they last.
 If your shoes aren’t being taken care of because they’re being trampled over by people coming in and out of your home, they aren’t going to last.
-Proper organization and storage are one of the best ways to extend your shoes’ shelf life, saving you money by not having to replace everyone’s shoes as often, including your own.
+Proper shoe organization and storage solutions are one of the best ways to extend your shoes’ shelf life, saving you money by not having to replace everyone’s shoes as often, including your own.

 While it’s tempting to “clean up the mess” by tossing it all in a bag to donate, leaving each family member with just a few pairs of shoes to manage, there is a better way.
-Take charge of your organization frustrations and never trip over a random shoe again with these 6 shoe storage tips for the whole family.
+Take charge of your organizational frustrations and never trip over a random shoe again with these 6 shoe organization tips for the whole family.

-The first and best solution to organize shoes is by incorporating an Inspired Closets Shoe Shrine® into the space you want to improve.
-The Shoe Shrine® takes organization to the next level through its ASID-award-winning shelving system.
+The first and best way to store shoes and organize them is by incorporating an Inspired Closets Shoe Shrine® into the space you want to improve.
+The Shoe Shrine® takes shoe organization to the next level through its ASID-award-winning shelving system.
 With the Shoe Shrine®, shelves can be added, removed, or reconfigured in a pinch, providing a customizable solution for every family member, every shoe, and every space.
-The Shoe Shrine® can be installed in your closet, entryway, mudroom, or anywhere else in your home — the possibilities are endless!
+The Shoe Shrine® can be installed in your closet, entryway, mudroom, or anywhere else in your home — the shoe organization possibilities are endless!

 Inspired Closets slanted and traditional shoe shelves add dimension to your storage space, creating dedicated shelving in your home for your shoes.
-Whether you’re adding organization to your mudroom, your closet or your garage entryway, slanted and traditional shoe shelves offer organization with easy access to every family member’s favorite pair for a simple solution to optimize your storage.
-Traditional shoe shelves offer a straightforward approach to organization.
-Slanted shoe shelves store your shoes at an angle, providing an organization solution that’s both practical and beautiful.
+Whether you’re adding organization to your mudroom, your closet, or your garage entryway, slanted and traditional shoe shelves offer ways to organize your shoes with easy access to every family member’s favorite pair in simple, optimized storage.
+Traditional shoe shelves offer a straightforward approach to shoe organization.
+Slanted shoe shelves store your shoes at an angle, providing an organizational solution that’s both practical and beautiful.

-The space under your bed isn’t just for cobwebs (and for the little ones, it’s not just for hiding while you play Hide and Seek).
-Take advantage of these underused areas to store your extra pairs of shoes.
-The space under your bed offers a protected spot for shoes, putting an end to the possibility of being trampled over in the entryway.
-Take special-occasion shoes or those you just don’t wear often, pack them neatly in totes, and store them under your bed where they’ll remain safely out of the way until you need them again.
+The space under your bed isn’t just for cobwebs (and for the little ones, it’s not just for hiding while you play Hide and Seek); it’s one of the best ways to store shoes out of sight.
+The space under your bed offers a protected spot for shoes, ending the possibility of them being trampled over in the entryway.
+Take special-occasion shoes or those you just don’t often wear, pack them neatly in totes, and store them under your bed where they’ll remain safely out of the way until you need them again.

-While we love our shoes, depending on the season, some just don’t belong in your main shoe organization area.
+While we love our shoes, depending on the season, some don’t belong in your main shoe organization area.
 Free up storage space in your mudroom or entryway by storing shoes you’re not using in totes.
 Whether it’s flip-flops when it’s snowing, winter boots in the summer, or your kids’ soccer cleats when you’re not spending your weekends on the field, you’ll instantly feel more organized by getting them out of the way.
-Store these shoes in your garage, closet, basement, attic, or any other tucked-away space in your home.
+Store these shoes in your garage, closet, basement, attic, or any other tucked-away space as a way to organize shoes in your home.